weetmuts/beak/README.md

 Now explore OldStuff and do `diff -rq /home/you/Work OldStuff`.
 There should be no differences.
 The @0 means to mount the most recent _point in time_ in the _storage location_.

-You can skip the rclone step if the _storage location_ is a local directory.
-Then simply do:
+You can of course use store, beak will either store locally or invoke rclone or rsync:

 `beak store /home/you/Work /home/you/Backup`